scrabbletank/farhome-rules/rulesdoc.md

 A normal travelling day is 8 hours.
 For every 2 hours you travel past 8 you must make an exhaustion roll.
 At 10 hours, you make a roll against 2 Bad dice, on fail you gain a level of exhaustion and can't travel further.
 The difficulty of this roll increases by 1 terrible die each roll past the 1st.

-If you go more than 24 hours without taking a long rest you must make an exhaustion save vs 2 bad dice and 1 terrible die.
+If you go more than 24 hours without taking a long rest you must make an exhaustion save against 2 bad dice and 1 terrible die.
 You make this check every 24 hours without a long rest.

 ##### Exhaustion Levels
 | Level | Proficiency | Max Wounds | Sprint